voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String.
-Sets the ip address of the server with the nfs export
+Sets the ip address of the server with the NFS export.

 ##### <a name="-nfs--client--mount--share"></a>`share`

 Data type: `Optional[String[1]]`

-String.
-Sets the name of the nfs share on the server
+Sets the name of the NFS share on the server.

 Default value: `undef`